pydantic/pydantic/docs/usage/validators.md

 ```
 _(This script is complete, it should run "as is")_

-As with field validators, root validators can be `pre=True` in which case they're called before field
+As with field validators, root validators can have `pre=True`, in which case they're called before field
-validation occurs with the raw input data, or `pre=False` (the default) in which case
+validation occurs (and are provided with the raw input data), or `pre=False` (the default), in which case
 they're called after field validation.

-Field validation will not occur if "pre" root validators raise an error.
+Field validation will not occur if `pre=True` root validators raise an error.
 As with field validators,
-"post" (e.g. non `pre`) root validators will be called even if field validation fails; the `values` argument will
+"post" (i.e. `pre=False`) root validators will be called even if field validation fails; the `values` argument will
 be a dict containing the values which passed field validation and field defaults where applicable.

 ## Field Checks

-On class creation validators are checked to confirm that the fields they specify actually exist on the model.
+On class creation, validators are checked to confirm that the fields they specify actually exist on the model.

-Occasionally however this is not wanted: when you define a validator to validate fields on inheriting models.
+Occasionally however this is undesirable: e.g. if you define a validator to validate fields on inheriting models.
 In this case you should set `check_fields=False` on the validator.

 ## Dataclass Validators

-Validators also work in Dataclasses.
+Validators also work with *pydantic* dataclasses.

 ```py
 {!./examples/validators_dataclass.py!}